Searchbreed

 Border Collies need moderate grooming — brush 2-3x weekly, bathe monthly, nail trims regularly.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Active working breed. ~900-1,100 kcal/day.
+Active working breed.
+Calorie needs vary with size, sex, and workload; working dogs may need more than companion dogs.
 Needs quality protein for muscle and focus.
 Key nutrients to look for: high-quality protein, omega-3, taurine.

 Border Collies are better suited to experienced owners.
 They're affectionate, smart, energetic — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.